Neophobia

-Neophobia is the fear of anything new, especially a persistent and abnormal fear.
+Neophobia is the fear of anything new.
 In its milder form, it can manifest as the unwillingness to try new things or break from routine.
-In the context of children the term is generally used to indicate a tendency to reject unknown or novel foods.
+In the context of human children, the term is generally used to indicate a tendency to reject unknown or novel foods.
 Food neophobia, as it may be referred to, is an important concern in pediatric psychology.

-In biomedical research, neophobia is often associated with the study of taste.
+In biomedical research, neophobia is often associated with the study of taste, with research examining parts of the brain involved and cellular and molecular factors that can affect an animal's willingness to taste new foods.
+In ecological research, neophobia is seen as a trait that can be both helpful and harmful, where neophobia can protect wild animals from novel dangers, but also prevent them from accessing novel resources.

 Terminology

 The word neophobia comes from the Greek νέος, neos, meaning "new, young", and φόβος, phobos, for "fear".
 Cainophobia comes from the Greek καινός, kainos, meaning "new, fresh".
 Alternative terms for neophobia include metathesiophobia, prosophobia, cainotophobia (or cainophobia), and kainophobia (or kainolophobia).

 Examples

 Norway rats and house mice are thought to have evolved increased levels of neophobia as they became commensal with humans because humans were routinely devising new methods (e.g., mousetraps) to eradicate them.

 Neophobia is also a common finding in aging animals, although apathy could also explain, or contribute to explain, the lack of exploratory drive systematically observed in aging.
 Researchers argued that the lack of exploratory drive was likely due neurophysiologically to the dysfunction of neural pathways connected to the prefrontal cortex observed during aging.

 Robert Anton Wilson theorized in his book Prometheus Rising that neophobia is instinctual in people after they begin to raise children.
 Wilson's views on neophobia are mostly negative, believing that it is the reason human culture and ideas do not advance as quickly as our technology.
 His model includes an idea from Thomas Kuhn's The Structure of Scientific Revolutions, which is that new ideas, however well proven and evident, are implemented only when the generations who consider them "new" die and are replaced by generations who consider the ideas accepted and old.